-In addition, applicants must include in the program design and description an enhanced focus on environmental performance and management as well as gender equality and gender integration for which specific indicators must be designed.
+In addition, applicants must include in the activity design and description an enhanced focus on environmental performance and management as well as gender equality and gender integration for which specific indicators must be designed.
 See 1.
 Gender and 2.
 Environmental Safeguards above.
-All Title II development food assistance programs are required to complete an in-depth gender analysis and an awardee IEE analysis within the first year of implementation, in a way that best ensures the results of these analyses will be incorporated into the design and implementation of the programs.
+All Title II development food assistance activities are required to complete an in-depth gender analysis within the first year of implementation, and a Project IEE (as described in Section VIII, 2, Environmental Safeguards and Compliance) in a way that best ensures the results of this analysis will be incorporated into the design and implementation of the activities.
 The Agreement Officer's Representative (AOR) must approve the gender analysis scope of work before the analysis begins.
-In addition, all programs are required to include an analysis of the impacts of the program on gender dynamics and the environmental setting as part of the midterm evaluation.
+In addition, all actions are required to include an analysis of the impacts of the activity on gender dynamics and the environmental setting as part of the midterm evaluation.